 At Foresight we strive to prescribe medications safely and effectively.
 Our clinicians follow practice guidelines developed to provide consistency as well as room for clinical judgment.

-If visits, labs, and reports are up to date, and you are clinically stable, we may prescribe up to 3 months without an office visit.
+If visits, labs, and reports are up to date, and you are clinically stable, we may prescribe up to 90 days without an office visit.
 After that we will require a visit in order to continue your prescriptions.
 The visit can be telemedicine, which your insurance may or may not cover.
 If the 3-month visit is telemedicine, a face-to-face visit at 6 months would be required in order to continue.
 Our clinicians have some flexibility, but not much beyond 6 months without in-office session.
 If you are so stable that you don’t need minimum visits at this level, please consider asking your primary care MD to prescribe your medications.
 Sometimes a consultation at Foresight can aid in this decision.

 The State of California requires clinicians to check a state databank (“CURES”) before prescribing controlled substances such as benzodiazepines (i.e. Xanax, Ativan, Klonopin), some sleeping meds (i.e. Ambien), and stimulants (i.e. Adderall, Ritalin, Vyvanse).
 Foresight does not prescribe opiates or treat pain.
 However, inform our clinicians if you have pain issues as many of the medications we use in psychiatry can help pain.

 If you have recently been prescribed a controlled medication from another provider, or from an emergency room, our clinician may not prescribe the medication without additional information, such as a discussion with the other provider who is prescribing (with your written consent only).